Here are a few answers to our most common questions

 - An AD is a written document or oral statement in which instructions are given by an individual expressing their desires concerning any aspect of their health care or health information, and includes, but is not limited to, the designation of a health care surrogate, a living will, or an anatomical gift.

 - A “Living Will” or “Declaration” is a witnessed written document or oral statement voluntarily executed by an individual expressing one’s instructions concerning life-prolonging procedures and can include wishes for Do-not-Resuscitate.
 An AD can record future healthcare preferences that define an acceptable lifestyle as defined by the individual. http://www.leg.state.fl.us/statutes/index.cfm?App_mode=Display_Statute&URL=0700-0799/0765/0765.html

 What is a Patient Advocate?

 A Patient Advocate is/are the individual(s) chosen to speak on behalf of a person when they are no longer able to speak for themselves.
+This role can be activated and deactivated.
 This role is also referred to as a Durable Power of Attorney for Healthcare, proxy, surrogate decision maker, healthcare agent, among others.
 Titles vary geographically.

 Where will my advance directive be honored?